DevecorSoft/blog/cn/devecor/blog/notes-github-actions.md

 | 7GB of RAM memory      | 14GB of RAM memory     |
 | 14GB of SSD disk space | 14GB of SSD disk space |

-However, these are the reasons only for we like it instead of using it by default without trade-off.
+Note that I'm not saying to use it by default without trade-off.

 > GitHub Actions has grown considerably last year.
 It has proven that it can take on more complex workflows and call other actions in composite actions among other things.
 It still has some shortcomings, though, such as its inability to re-trigger a single job of a workflow.
 Although the ecosystem in the GitHub Marketplace has its obvious advantages, giving third-party GitHub Actions access to your build pipeline risks sharing secrets in insecure ways.
 > ---[Thoughtworks Technology Radar](https://www.thoughtworks.com/radar/platforms/github-actions)